 Since the retirement of all four battleships with a total of 36 16-inch (406mm) guns, the US Navy is left with small 5-inch (127mm) guns (below) on today's cruisers and destroyers for naval surface fire support.
 Although some money is provided for research each year to quiet the Marines and other critics, other Navy programs always take priority when it comes to providing large sums for procurement.

-The US Navy planned to equip it's future destroyers with a non-existent 155mm naval gun that promised a range of 60-100 miles.
-This failed because the new 155mm (6.1 inch) guns mounted on the Zumwalt class have a range of less than 30 miles.
-Apparently, the Navy thinks it can double this range with rocket-assistance.
-However, the rocket propellant needed to reach such ranges and the guidance system leave little room for explosives in the projectile.
+The US Navy planned to equip its future destroyers with a 155mm naval gun that promised a range of 60-100 miles.
+This failed as the new 155mm (6.1 inch) guns mounted on the Zumwalt class have a range of less than 30 miles, and the rocket propellant needed to reach this far and the guidance system leaves little room for explosives in the projectile.
 The Navy tested a 5-inch (127mm) Extended Range Guided Munition (ERGM) for a decade with poor results.
 Its projectile was mostly guidance and rocket propellant, so it had room for only 19 lbs of submuntions at a cost of $50,000 a round.
 ERGMs may be useful against a few high-value targets, but are too expensive for general use, their GPS guidance can be jammed, and their warhead is far too small.

-As a result, the promised 155mm gun will launch a $100,000 missile with just 24 lbs of explosive that fails expectations.
+As a result, the 155mm gun launches a $100,000 missile with just 24 lbs of explosive.
 Since the Navy recently limited the Zumwalt class to three and returned to buying Burkes with 5-inch (127mm) guns, it is unclear if the Navy will foolishly retain 155mm guns on just three ships with a training and parts pipeline along with an entire class of 155mm ammo, which is not compatible with 155mm ammo used by the Army and Marines.

-The simple solution is for the Navy to modernize the proven Mk-71 8-inch (203mm) gun.
+The solution is for the Navy to modernize the proven Mk-71 8-inch (203mm) gun.
 This gun was successfully tested aboard the USS Hull in the 1970s (below).
 Although the shock and the weight of the MK-71 strained that ship, the newer DDG-51 Arleigh Burke class destroyers are twice its size.
-A Navy study determined they can fit a modernized MK-71 on the Burkes, but the Navy shelved this opportunity in favor of a vague concept for a 155mm missile launcher called a gun.
+A Navy study determined they can fit a modernized MK-71 on the Burkes, but the Navy shelved this opportunity in favor of a 155mm missile launcher called a gun.

-The Navy should incorporate an 8-inch gun into the design of future destroyers and cruisers and begin procurement of 8-inch guns to backfit on the Arleigh Burke class destroyers.
-The Navy does not need to research (e.g. delay) this subject, it needs to buy MK71/60 8-inch guns.
+The Navy should incorporate an 8-inch gun into the design of future destroyers and cruisers and begin procurement of 8-inch guns to backfit on the Burke class destroyers.
+The Navy does not need to research this subject, it needs to buy MK71/60 8-inch guns.
 To ensure support, 5-inch and 8-inch replica shells should be placed on display in Pentagon and Congressional corridors so decision makers can see why 260 lb 8-inch rounds can provide 350% more firepower than the small 70 lb 5-inch round. (above) More details about this gun can be found in two articles published in the US Naval Institute's Proceedings: Nov '92 p.104 and Nov '94 p.94